Centre for Doctoral Training in Connected Electronic and Photonic Systems

 • Full applications are processed by the respective university.

-Start date: end of September 2024
+Course start date: end of September

 Stage 1 and 2: Pre-applications (for screening and interview):

-• open November 2023
+• open November 2024

-• close April 2024
+• close May 2025

-Stage 3: Full formal application (direct, open November 2022)*:
+Stage 3: Full formal application to university*:

-• UCL: close June 2024
+• UCL: November to June

-*Applicants who make a full application without first submitting a pre-application may not be considered for the CEPS programme.
+*Applicants who make a full application without first submitting a pre-application may not be considered for the programme.

 Who should apply